smerakanaujia/smerakanaujia/README.md

 - 👋 Hi, I’m @smerakanaujia
-- 👀 I’m interested in artificial intellegence, programming and computer graphics
+- 🌱 I’m 15 years old and studying in 10th grade in Kolkata, India

-- 🌱 I’m currently studying in 10th grade in Kolkata, India
+- 👀 I’m interested in learning about artificial intellegence, programming and computer graphics.
-- 💞️ I’m looking to collaborate on projects related to gaming and website development in python
+- 💞️ I’m looking for on projects related to gaming and website development in python.

 - 📫 How to reach me: smera.kanaujia@gmail.com

 <!---